vsivsi/meteor-file-collection/README.md

 ## Introduction

 file-collection is a Meteor.js package that cleanly extends Meteor's Collection metaphor for efficiently dealing with collections of files and their data.
-File Collections are fully reactive, so if you know how to use Meteor Collections, you already know most of what you need to begin working with this package.
+File Collections are fully reactive, and if you know how to use Meteor Collections, you already know most of what you need to begin working with this package.

 Major features: